 A Victorian botanist who used the brand-new medium of photography to create the first book ever illustrated with sun-captured images.

-Anna Atkins was a quiet pioneer operating at the intersection of science and art.
-The daughter of a respected scientist, she was steeped in the natural world from childhood and became a skilled botanical illustrator.
-In the 1840s, she learned of William Henry Fox Talbot's photogenic drawing process and, crucially, John Herschel's invention of the cyanotype—a simple method for creating blueprints.
-With a scientist's precision and an artist's eye, she applied this process to algae, placing specimens directly onto light-sensitized paper to produce detailed photograms.
-The result was 'Photographs of British Algae: Cyanotype Impressions', a self-published volume begun in 1843.
-This work, issued in parts over a decade, stands as a foundational moment, using photography not for portraiture but for meticulous documentation, forever securing her place in the histories of both photography and botany.
+Anna Atkins published 'Photographs of British Algae: Cyanotype Impressions' beginning in 1843, the first book illustrated with photographic images.
+Born in 1799, she was the daughter of a respected scientist and became a skilled botanical illustrator.
+In the 1840s, she learned of William Henry Fox Talbot's photogenic drawing process and John Herschel's cyanotype invention.
+With a scientist's precision, she placed algae specimens directly onto light-sensitized paper to produce detailed photograms.
+The self-published volume, issued in parts over a decade, used photography for meticulous documentation rather than portraiture.
+This work secured her place in the histories of both photography and botany.
+Atkins died in 1871.

 The biggest hits of 1799